nihafarheen/nihafarheen/README.md

-# HI There👋,
+<h1 align="center">Hi Developer👋🏻, I'm Niha Farheen </h1>

-I am an Undergrad Computer Science Engineering student currently in my Third year.
+ An Undergrad Computer Science Engineering student currently in my Third year.
 I am interested in Full Stack Web Development.
 Apart from Coding, you can see me Designing,host events and Podcast at times 😊.

 ## 📬 Get in touch